thesupersystem/webcam-comfyui-3D-app/README.md

 # webcam-comfyui-3D-app
-Capture image and generates a 3
+Capture image and generates a 3D model from a webcam input